jinghuazhao/Computational-Statistics/docs/SYSTEMS.md

 The remote desktop can be started from DOS prompt `mstsc` for localhost:3390 (127.0.0.1:3390, or 3389 otherwise).
 Programs such as FireFox can be started.

-Now check IPv4 address from Windows with,
+We can use check IPv4 address from Windoww as follows,
 ```windows
 ipconfig.exe
 ```